nathanenglehart/nathanenglehart.github.io/chi-squared-test.md

 - The degrees of freedom of the Chi-squared Test.
 - The level of significance of the Chi-squared Test.

- Then, given a Chi-squared distribution table and these three details, one can determine the meaning of the Chi-squared Test results and whether to accept or reject the  hypothesis. \
+ Then, given a Chi-squared distribution table and these three details, one can determine the meaning of the Chi-squared Test results and whether to accept or reject the null hypothesis. \
 \
-If one's determined chi squared value is less than its corresponding value on the Chi-squared distribution table, one should reject the hypothesis.
-Conversely, if one's determined chi squared value is greater than its corresponding value on the Chi-squared distribution table, one should accept the hypothesis.\
+If one's determined chi squared value is less than its corresponding value on the Chi-squared distribution table, one should accept the null hypothesis, meaning that no relationship was found between variables.
+Conversely, if one's determined chi squared value is greater than its corresponding value on the Chi-squared distribution table, one should reject null the hypothesis.\
 \
 Code available at: <a style="color: #f56a6a; !important" href="https://github.com/nathanenglehart/chi-squared-test">https://github.com/nathanenglehart/chi-squared-test</a>.